 relation to the long-term unemployed.
 In this way they attempt to deflect

 blame from themselves onto the victims of their system and undermine the

-confidence of those who campaign for better benefits.
+support and confidence of those who campaign for better benefits.

 cheap utilities such as gas, electricity and transport to private industry